michael1308/inventree-adv-sheet-labels/README.md

 ### Label fill color

 Similarly to the border, you might want to fill the background of the labels with a color to debug your template and see what is covered.
 This can be achieved by entering the desired color in the ```Debug: Label fill color``` field.
 Any CSS color string is valid.
-To have no fill color, use the value "unset".
+To have no fill color, use the value "unset", which is also the default.
 Leaving the field empty doesn't work unfortunately since I wasn't able to get the form to accept an empty field.

 The result might look something like this with color "lightgreen":

-![Labels with lightgreen fill colo ](images/fill_lightgreen.png) (White lines between rows are just rendering defects in the image)
+![Labels with lightgreen fill colo ](images/fill_lightgreen.png) (White lines between rows are just rendering defects if my browser)

 You can also combine this option with the border.